mrlucmorin/LayerScale/README.md

 ## Follow those steps to use:

+1. Load the script in EPLAN: Utilities > Scripts > Load...
 1. Associate this script to a toolbar button, assigning the Command Line "ScaleLayerAction"
 1. Export the current Layer Scheme to file (*.elc)
 1. Launch the script by clicking the toolbar button